My name is Danielle. Wife, mother, and Postpartum doula. Here, I am going to

 nap because I had a 3-year-old running around.
 My toddler was jealous and going through his own transition into becoming a big brother.
 Things were chaotic.

 In spite of the long days, I thought I was doing so well.
 Breastfeeding was going well and my daughter was healthy, but lack of sleep caught up to me.
 My lack of patience with both children caught up to me.
 I look back at this time and see myself curled up in a ball crying on the floor.
 I had no help.
 No village.
 I was alone.

 I had no idea that there was such thing as a “postpartum doula”.
 If I knew, I would have made the investment.

 You’re probably thinking “why would I hire a postpartum doula?”

 I’ll tell you why!

-The postpartum period is when moms and their family need more support than ever.
+The postpartum period is when parents need more support than ever.